MagMaking 101: Make Your First Magazine on Flipboard

 Jenn de la Vega / January 7, 2017

-Flipboard isn’t just for reading your custom mix of favorite topics and sources.
 With the ability to make your own magazines, you can be a curator on any subject you want.
 Not only is it easy, but once you get the hang of it, magazines are flexible and customizable.
-Best of all, joining Flipboard is free and you can make as many magazines as you need.
-Here’s how to get started:
+Now that you’re on Flipboard, let’s make a magazine.

 On the Web, click on your profile icon and then “Create Magazine” button.